dolphin-emu/dolphin/Readme.md

 ### macOS

-gdb is also available for MacOS but might cause problems.
+gdb is also available for macOS but might cause problems.
 Therefore, it's recommended to use lldb.

 `sudo lldb Binaries/Dolphin.app/Contents/MacOS/Dolphin`